metaplex-foundation/docs/docs/candy-machine-v2/03-Configuration.md

 ## Whitelist Settings

-Whitelist settings provide a variety of different use cases and revolve on the idea of using custom SPL tokens to offer special rights to token holders - the way the SPL token is distributed is up to you.
+Whitelist settings provide a variety of different use cases and revolve around the idea of using custom SPL tokens to offer special rights to token holders - how said SPL token is distributed is up to you.
 We will discuss a few scenarios below.

 > In all the examples below, you will need to change the `mint` settings address `"7nE1GmnMmDKiycFkpHF7mKtxt356FQzVonZqBWsTWZNf"` with the mint address of your SPL token.